 Maradona appeals to clear name in Italian tax case

-NAPLES, Italy (AP) -Diego Maradona has issued a verbal appeal to Italian authorities to clear his name in a tax evasion case, even offering to meet with the country's president.
+NAPLES, Italy (AP) - Diego Maradona has made a verbal appeal to Italian authorities to clear his name in a tax evasion case.

-Maradona's Italian debts of nearly ?40 million (more than $50 million) stem from supposed unpaid taxes during the time he played for Napoli from 1984-91, a period in which he helped the club win its only two Serie A titles.
+Maradona's Italian debts of about $50 million stem from supposed unpaid taxes during the time he played for Napoli from 1984-91, a period in which he helped the club win its only two Italian league titles.

-Maradona said Napoli club officials were responsible for his playing contract with the team.
+Maradona says Napoli club officials were responsible for his playing contract with the club.

-"Why do I have to pay and not them?'' he said.
-"I'm a victim because I earned a lot but I didn't know anything about contractual questions.
-I'm showing my face because I didn't kill anyone.
+He asks "why do I have to pay and not them?'' adding, "I'm a victim because I earned a lot but I didn't know anything about contractual questions.
+I'm showing my face because I didn't kill anyone.''